phkhanhtrinh23/MetaEvaluator/README.md

 - `--context-fields`: Which JSON fields feed the “Additional context” slot (default: `evidence matched_contents text`).
 - `--use-plain-text`: Skip the template entirely and embed the raw `--text-field` value.
 - `--device`: Force computation on `cuda`, `cpu`, or `mps`.
+- `--lora-r`: Rank for on-the-fly LoRA adapters (default 8, set to 0 to disable).
+- `--metric-max-points`: Optional subsample cap for descriptor metrics (0 keeps every embedding row).
+- `--cka-max-points`: Cap (default 4096) on normalized samples used when measuring representational similarity (CKA/Procrustes).
 - Embedding `.npz` files are cached in `outputs/`.
 If a model/split pair already exists, the pipeline loads it instead of recomputing.
 - `--skip-embedding-plots`, `--scatter-max-points`, `--scatter-seed`: control the per-model embedding scatter figure (each subplot runs its own PCA over that model's train/test embeddings).
 - `--num-projections`: Controls the Monte-Carlo estimate of the sliced Wasserstein distance.